nexmo-se/openai-realtime-connector/README.md

 node openai-realtime-connector.cjs
 ```

-Default local (not public!) of this application server `port` is: 8000.
+Default local (not public!) of this Connector server application server `port` is: 6000.

 #### Voice API application

 Set up the samplle peer Voice API application per the instructions in its [repository](https://https://github.com/nexmo-se/voice-to-ai-engines).

-Call in to phone number as set up in that application to interact with the OpenAI Speech-to-Speech engine.
+Call in to the phone number as set up in that application to interact with the OpenAI's Speech-to-Speech engine.

 ### Cloud deployment